experimental Ethics of autonomous systems

 - Rutherford, A., Lupu, Y., Cebrian, M., Rahwan, I., LeVeck, B., & Garcia-Herranz, M. (2016).
 Disentangling Network and Global Effects in Constitutional Political Development. arXiv preprint arXiv:1606.04012.

 - I. Rahwan (2017).
-Society in the Loop: Programming the Algorithmic Social Contract. (in review)
+Society in the Loop: Programming the Algorithmic Social Contract.
+Ethics and Information Technology.

 - I. Rahwan (2016).
 Towards Scalable Governance: Sensemaking and Cooperation in the Age of Social Media.
 Philosophy & Technology.
 30(2), 161-178